Virginia Tech® home

 There are many self-assessment tools out there — some for free and others for a fee.
 It is important to keep in mind that not all assessments are valid and/or reliable.
 The assessments listed above have been tested for validity and reliability.
 However, we recognize that you may enjoy taking assessments and want additional options and/or information.
 The free assessment links provided below are solely for informational purposes and are not endorsed by Career and Professional Development:

-After using any self-assessment tool, VT students can schedule an advising appointment to help you understand how personality, interests, skills, and/or values connect to your decision-making style and career-related needs and preferences.
+After using any self-assessment tool, Virginia Tech students can schedule an advising appointment to help you understand how personality, interests, skills, and/or values connect to your decision-making style and career-related needs and preferences.

 Again, be aware some sites might offer services for a fee.